 Jesse Placher primarily defends physicians, mid-levels, nurses, hospitals and other healthcare groups and institutions facing medical malpractice claims.
 He also defends clients in personal injury and property damage litigation.

 Jesse joined Hinshaw in January 2011.
 Previously he was an associate attorney with an Illinois-based law firm with more than 100 attorneys focusing on general insurance defense, including professional malpractice defense.
 Jesse also clerked for the firm during law school.

 - Illinois State Bar Association

 - Peoria County Bar Association

 - Young Lawyers Committee, Past Chair

 - Trial Excellence Award for Outstanding Defense Verdict in a Medical Malpractice Case, Illinois Jury Verdict Reporter, 2018

-- Recognized for Outstanding Commitment to Pro Bono Services by Prairie State Legal Services, 2007
+- Outstanding Commitment to Pro Bono Services, Prairie State Legal Services, 2007

 - Represented hospital in jury trial.
 The case alleged failure to diagnose bowel perforation during an emergency room visit.
 Patient, 74 year old male, returned to the emergency department seven hours after discharge and died two days later, leaving a wife and four adult children.
 Plaintiff brought claims against our hospital client based on apparent agency for the conduct of the co-defendant emergency room physician, institutional negligence and nursing negligence.
 Summary judgment obtained immediately prior to trial in favor of the institutional negligence claim.
 Plaintiff asked for $7.2 million at trial.
 The jury deliberated for 90 minutes before returning a verdict in favor of all defendants.